kenobeee/universal-table/README.md

-# Starter Client-Side Web Application Development Pattern

-This starter pattern provides a foundation for developing client-side web applications using React, TypeScript, Redux Toolkit, and Styled Components.
-It includes a basic setup with Webpack.

 ## The process of adding new mock data

 1. Creating a new JSON file and naming it according to the camelCase rule (path: 'mock/*');